electrovir/prettier-plugin-multiline-arrays/README.md

 # prettier-plugin-multiline-arrays

-_**This is currently highly experimental and only supports TypeScript files.**_

 Prettier plugin to force array elements to wrap onto new lines, even when there's only one element.
 Supports control of how many elements appear on each line.

+TypeScript, JavaScript, and JSON files are supported.

 # Usage

 Add this config to your prettierrc file.
-Based on testing, the order of your plugins array doesn't matter.
-Example:
+The order of your plugins array is very important, so if it doesn't work initial try rearranging them.
+For example, here is the plugin ordering for this package's Prettier config:

 <!-- example-link: src/readme-examples/prettier-options.ts -->